fkodom/wordle/README.md

 Full details in [benchmarks.jsonl](data/benchmarks.jsonl).

-* Accuracy (99.83%) and turns-to-win (3.597) are averages over recommended starting words.
+* Accuracy (99.83%) and turns-to-win (3.597) are averages over recommended starting words, using default settings
 * RALPH has the highest win percentage (99.95%)
 * SLATE has the fewest turns to win (3.539)
 * BLAST is a good balanced choice (99.91%, 3.608)

+**NOTE:** RALPH has a 100% win percentage if you use the `--mode win-percentage` flag.

 <img src="data/benchmarks.jpg" height="600px" />